JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 These three examples serve to demonstrate how hard it is to ensure that there are no dangling pointers.
 Pointers may exist at runtime (i.e. in the source) similar to the first example.
-Pointers may be passed in at build time similar to the second example, but in this case we want to make sure we don't distribute them with the component, since they have already done their job.
+Pointers may be passed in and dereferenced at build time similar to the second example, but in this case we want to make sure we don't distribute them with the component, since they have already done their job.
 However, we need to be careful, since some pointers passed in at build time are still required at runtime, like dynamically linked libraries (as shown in the third example).
-A final consideration is that particularly deranged users can use pointer arithmetic to get new pointers, the filesystem analogy would be to use string manipulation to find a filepath.[^24]
+A final consideration is that there is a particularly circumstance were a new pointer is obtained through pointer arithmetic, the filesystem analogy would be to use string manipulation to find a filepath.[^25]

-Closures (as mentioned before) are the solution to dangling pointers, by definition they do not contain any.
-But there is another issue, and that is keeping our closures from growing unnecessarily large.
+Closures (as mentioned before) are the solution to dangling pointers, by definition they do not contain any.[^26] But there is another issue, and that is keeping our closures from growing unnecessarily large.

 The solution in this case is _conservative garbage collection_.
 We have to scan components for potential runtime dereferences, and anything that looks like a valid pointer will be kept.
 There may be false positives, but that is an acceptable tradeoff.
-It is unacceptable for correctness to have a dangling pointer.
-Nix imposes a _pointer discipline_ through its hash-based naming schema which allows pointers to be recognizable within components, and the pointers are isolated from one another within the nix store.[^25]
+It is unacceptable to have a dangling pointer, considering we want to guarantee correctness.
+Nix imposes a _pointer discipline_ through its hash-based naming schema which allows pointers to be recognizable within components, and the pointers are isolated from one another within the nix store by virtue of component isolation.[^27]

 ## Purely Functional Model